-Solar construction is helping states meet aggressive clean energy targets
+Solar construction is helping states meet ongoing ambitious clean energy targets

 Drew Powers